nextgis/docs_ngweb/source/admin_interface.rst

    Main menu in NextGIS Web

-Description pane (see item 4 in :numref:`admin_index_pic`) displays a main group description (if available).
+Description pane (see item 4 in :numref:`admin_index_pic`) displays type of resource and owner as well as description (if available).

 Child resources pane (see item 5 in :numref:`admin_index_pic`) contains a list of all resources placed in a main group.
-In the form of a table, the parameters such as name, type and owner of the resource are available.
-At the same time there are buttons of different actions over resources (edit, delete, preview, open the attribute table).
+The table contains name and type of the resource and action buttons (edit, delete, for some types of resources - preview, open the attribute table).

-User permissions pane (see item 6 in :numref:`admin_index_pic`) displays list of permissions the current user granted for the current group.
-Green and red marks indicate that user has/don't have corresponding permission.

-* A - allow
-* D - deny
-* M - mask (indirectly deny)
-* E - empty (actually deny)

-Possible permissions are the following:

-* All
-* Read
-* View permissions
-* Create
-* Update (Edit)
-* Delete
-* Manage children
-* Change permissions

-Actions pane (see items 7 and 8 in :numref:`admin_index_pic`) contains tools for adding data and executing operations with the root group.
+"Create resoruce" button opens a pop-up window where you can choose the type of resource you want to create.

-In current version it is possible to add the following types of data:
+In current version it is possible to add the following types of data to the Main resource group:

 * Basemap
 * Collector project
 * Lookup table
+* OGC API - Features service
 * PostGIS connection
 * PostGIS layer
 * Raster layer